What is a Kinship Carer?

 Kinship Care is an arrangement for a relative or close friend to provide care for a child.
 This may be an informal arrangement (for example, placed there by the child’s parents without the involvement of the local authority) or a formal arrangement (for example, placed there by the local authority and where a Legal Order has been obtained).
 When arrangements have been formalised by the court, the kinship carer then has parental responsibility.

 The majority of kinship carers are relatives of the child or who have parental responsibility for the child through a Court Order.
-Many of these arrangements have been undertaken without involvement of the local authority.
+Many of these arrangements have been undertaken without the involvement of the local authority.
 Families might need advice and assistance during the early stages of considering whether to care for a relative or a friend’s child.

 Advice is available from Kinship, Middlesbrough Multi-Agency Children's Hub (MACH) or Redcar & Cleveland Multi-Agency Children's Hub (MACH).
 MACH is the first point of contact for Early Help and kinship carers will be offered support, advice, signposting and information.
 Kinship carers experience some of the most difficult challenges.
 MACH sits within the South Tees Safeguarding Children's Partnership.